itsLoCKz/Tic_Tac_Toe/README.md

 ## Overview

 Welcome to the Tic Tac Toe game implemented in Python!
-This console-based application provides a classic and entertaining experience for players of all skill levels.
+This GUI-based application provides a classic and entertaining experience for players of all skill levels.
 Enjoy a friendly match with a friend on the same computer and relive the timeless joy of playing Tic Tac Toe together.

 ## Features

-- **User-Friendly Interface:** The game is designed with a simple and intuitive console interface for a hassle-free gaming experience.
+- **User-Friendly Interface:** The game is designed with a simple and intuitive graphical interface using Tkinter for a hassle-free gaming experience.

 - **Two-Player Mode:** Challenge a friend and engage in a classic battle of Xs and Os on a single computer.
 Take turns making your moves and compete for victory.

-- **Customizable Settings:** Personalize your gaming experience by setting custom names for Player X and Player O. Make the game uniquely yours!

 - **Winning Logic:** The game employs a robust algorithm to detect winning moves and declare the victor accurately.